 "I'm no longer just a Queen or a Paladin.
-Those days are forever gone," she spoke sadly.
+Those days are forever gone," she explained with a sad nostalgia in her soft meadow gaze.
 "I'm a Worldwalker now, and unless I wish to plunge the world into further chaos, I must follow the rules of being one."

 "Stop talking in riddles!
 You're not making any sense!"
 The Princess almost yelled as warm tears began to slip down her cheeks.